SUPPORT DURING THE PANDEMIC

 Early diagnosis is all-important.
 If Prostate Cancer is detected early, then the treatment options are more likely to be effective and there is a much better chance of a successful outcome.

 Welcome to the website of the Leighton Hospital Prostate Cancer Support Group.
-It is a patient-led group holding bi-monthly meetings, awareness events, and regular PSA testing sessions in Cheshire.
+Before the pandemic, it was a patient-led group holding bi-monthly meetings, awareness events, and regular PSA testing sessions in Cheshire.

 The group started in 2000 to offer support and advice to men (and their families) who have been diagnosed with Prostate Cancer.
 It was founded by our former Chairman the late Gary Steele MBE.